Benefits of Monotonicity in Safe Exploration with Gaussian Processes: Proposed Algorithm

 Finally, at the end of $T$ rounds, the algorithm considers the intersection of the confidence regions across all rounds and all $\mathbf{x} \in \mathcal{D_X}$, and forms an estimate of the safe sub-level set with respect to the upper bound of this intersection (denoted by $\overline{\mathrm{UCB}}_T(s, \mathbf{x})\}$) as follows:

 \paragraph{Note on Two-Function Settings:} Throughout the paper, we focus on the case that the function $f$ dictates both the objective (higher is better) and the safety (too high is unsafe).
-However, our ideas also be applied in scenarios where these functions differ; say, with $f(s,\mathbf{x})$ being the objective and $g(s,\mathbf{x})$ dictating the safety.
+However, our ideas can also be applied in scenarios where these functions differ; say, with $f(s,\mathbf{x})$ being the objective and $g(s,\mathbf{x})$ dictating the safety.
 In the following, suppose that whenever we query a point, we observe noisy samples from both $f$ and $g$.
 The two functions both have RKHS norm at most $B$, and the algorithm can form two separate GP posteriors for them.

 First suppose that both $f$ and $g$ are monotone with respect to $s$.
-Moreover, suppose that the objective is to find the highest possible $s$ associated with each $\mathbf{x}$.
+Moreover, similar to the current setup, suppose that the objective is to find the highest possible $s$ associated with each $\mathbf{x}$.
 Then, one can simply apply our main algorithm to $g$, with Theorem \ref{theorem:safe_boundary} guaranteeing that we (approximately) find the entire safe boundary.
 Since both $f$ and $g$ are monotone, the highest safe $s$ for $g$ is also the highest safe $s$ for $f$, and the overall problem is essentially unchanged compared to the single-function setting.
+As an example, this scenario corresponds to the task of finding the \textit{MTD} in clinical trials as discussed in section \ref{sec:intro}.

 In general, one may be interested in scenarios where only $g$ is monotone with respect to $s$, whereas $f$ is more general.
 Even in such cases, Algorithm \ref{alg:monotone_UCB} could be used as an initial step to find the safe boundary of $g$, as is guaranteed by Algorithm \ref{alg:monotone_UCB}.
 Then, the safe boundary could be passed to a downstream optimiser that seeks to maximise $f$ (either over all safe $(s,\bx)$, or over all $s$ for each individual $\bx$).
-This is akin to how the stage-wise algorithm in \cite{sui2018stagewise} operates.
+This is akin to how the stage-wise algorithm in \citep{sui2018stagewise} operates.

 Finally, more sophisticated algorithms may be possible that utilise information observed about $f$ and $g$ jointly throughout the course of the algorithm, but such investigations are left for future work.